illuminist/tap-i18n-db/README.md

 ```

 *language_tag* is by default the current client's language or one of the
-supported languages tags, if no language is set (TAPi18n.getLanguage() returns
+supported languages tags, if no language is set (Meteor.settings.currentLanguage is
 null) you must set the language_tag yourself.
 On the server you must specify
 *language_tag*.